-Capsid bugs have a different color depending on species, and it can range from pale yellow and green to red-brown.
-These bugs feed on the plant sap by piercing the plant tissue with fine stylets and injecting saliva in it to feed.
+Capsid bugs have a different color depending on the species, and it can range from pale yellow and green to red-brown.
+These bugs feed on the plant sap by piercing the plant tissue with fine stylets and injecting saliva into it to feed.

 Some species of capsid bug also prey on other insects such as mites, aphids, and caterpillars.
 Small ragged holes appear in young leaves, followed by characteristic tattering when capsid bugs infect the plant.

 It destroys the buds and shoots that causes the deformed fruit or flower.
 You need to sift through the plant as they quickly fly away when disturbed.
 Most damage is done in late spring and during the summer, and several different types of garden plants may be affected.